Boscooox/Office-Web-Site/README.md

-# Office-Web-Site (ITALIAN)
+# Office-Web-Site

-This is my first attempt at creating a dynamic web page using php html and a bit of css.
+This is my first attempt at creating a dynamic web page using php html and a bit of css, the code is written in Italian.

 This program should represent a site that, through a login, allows you to view a list of offices with the possibility of creating new ones and deleting both old and new ones.